 "I got my jiu-jitsu black belt yesterday.
 I've learned more about life from martial arts than from any other endeavor I've undertaken.
 The biggest lesson is that I'm not special, far from it, and that to get better at anything, you have to work hard.
 There are no shortcuts."

-For a Five — someone who lives in the mind, who builds knowledge fortresses, who can convince themselves they understand something they've only read about — the mats are the one place where theory meets reality and reality wins.
+The insecure immigrant kid who couldn't speak English discovered that he could survive being attacked, literally and physically, and come out the other side.
+Not through understanding.
+Through doing.
+For a Five, someone who lives in the mind, who can convince themselves they understand something they've only read about, the mats are the one place where theory meets reality and reality wins.
 You cannot intellectualize a triangle choke.

 The Rotisserie Chicken and the Guitar